FAQ

 • Hybrid conference

-What is a blended-format session?
+What is a hybrid session?

 Will there be any technical support?

-Confex tech support personnel will monitor all virtual and blended-format sessions.
+Confex tech support personnel will monitor all virtual and hybrid sessions.
 They will be able to help troubleshoot issues like having problems logging on to the meeting site or sharing slides over Zoom.
 Congress personnel will be available to help in-person attendees connect to wifi and use classroom A/V technology.

 Will sessions be recorded?